Can I still do a Recorded Exam when face-to-face exams are available?

 Can I change to a recorded Exam if I'm enrolled in a face-to-face exam?

 No, you won't need to perform all of the excerpts.
-Please have a look at the Recorded Repertoire Exam Guidelines, where we have included a section of instructions for this unique component.
+Please have a look at the Recorded Exam Guidelines, where we have included a section of instructions for this unique component.

 What happens if the technology fails for me and I am unable to complete my exam?